Jonck-lens/web_file_view/readme_en.md

 ## 2. Some other things
 * 1 .
 In addition, you need to do more detailed configuration in config.ini
 * 2 .
 As for the api system, I'm not going to make a companion app for it yet, because it's probably not as convenient as viewing it directly on the web
+* 3 .
+Note: Theoretically speaking, this project can only run on the Windows platform

 ---